Instagram stories is taking off.

 Well since Instagram Stories launched, people from all over the world have chimed in with their feedback and thoughts.
 Some people think it’s a horrible rip-off of Snapchat and others have proclaimed it the beginning of something special.
 I view Instagram stories as a channel that gives marketers an opportunity to build a stronger relationship with their followers through a rich content format.

 Regardless of what you think of Instagram Stories, there is no question that there is an opportunity here.
-More than 300 million people are using Instagram every single day.
-In comparison, Snapchat has roughly 150 m people using it daily.
+More than 1 billion people are using Instagram every single day.

-In this blog post, I’m going to share with you some of my early observations of how people are using Instagram Stories and some of the tactics that appear to be working well for many brands and accounts.
+In this blog post, I’m going to share with you EXACTLY how brands are using Instagram Stories and some of the tactics that appear to be working well for many brands and accounts.

 1. Record Footage From Your Computer Screen or Upload Directly